 Withdrawal First week 80%

 Withdrawal Second week 60%

 Withdrawal Third week 40%

 Withdrawal Fourth week 20%

 Withdrawal After the fourth week 0%

 Summer Terms

 Withdrawal First week 80%

-Withdrawal Withdrawal First week Second week 80% 50%

-· · · · · · · · · · · · · · · · · · · T HOE WOOK

 Withdrawal Second week 50%

+Withdrawal Third week 30%

-The date of withdrawal for purposes of calculating the refund is the date on which the student makes written application to the associate dean for academic affairs' office for withdrawal.
+The date of withdrawal for purposes of calculating the refund is the date on which the student makes written application to the Associate Dean for Academic Affairs' office for withdrawal.
 No retroactive withdrawals are permitted for refund purposes.
 The refund schedule listed above is applied regardless of the reason for withdrawal, including medical reasons.